How do I contact ICD Bridges?

 Perhaps in the past you have felt that you should not get involved in a private family matter, or that the violence can't really be that bad.
 "She must be doing something to provoke the violence, I know him-I really don't think he could hurt anyone."

 Domestic violence is not a family matter.
 It is a CRIME with serious repercussions for your friend, her children, and the entire community.
 It results in more injuries that require medical attention than rape, auto accidents and muggings combined.
-A victim of battering is never to blame for another person's choice to use violence against her.
+A victim of battering is never to blame for another person's choice to use violence against him/her.
 Many abusers are not violent in other relationships and can even be charming in social situations.